Jobs

 QUP_EP_application@ml.post.kek.jp

-List of research subjects of QUP researchers in the program and their research plan for the young researchers:
+List of research subjects of QUP researchers in the program and their research plan for young researchers:

 Hiroki Akamatsu (Research Location: KEK Tsukuba, Japan)

-Development of the focal plane unit (FPU) of Low-Frequency Telescope (LFT) onboards LiteBIRD satellite.
 The projects span from characterization and development of a cryogenic instrument (TES bolometers), cryogenic harness, temperature controlling system.
 Interested in candidates with skills in low noise electronics, superconducting devices.

-Example study subjects for the young researchers
+Example study subjects for young researchers

 ■Testing and evaluation of TESs and associated readout technology